dbohlender/canfar.github.io/docs/tutorial.md

 ssh ubuntu@[floating_ip]
 {% endhighlight %}

-For batch processing to work, it is presently necessary for you to create an account on the VM with your CANFAR username (with a copy of the ssh public key so that you may connect) which we refere below as ``[username]``:
+For batch processing to work, it is presently necessary for you to create an account on the VM with your CANFAR username (with a copy of the ssh public key so that you may connect):

 {% highlight bash %}
 sudo adduser [username] sudo
 sudo passwd [username] # your CANFAR password sudo mkdir /home/[username]/.ssh sudo chmod 700 /home/[username]/.ssh sudo cp .ssh/authorized_keys /home/[username]/.ssh/
-sudo chown [username]:[username] /home/[username]/.ssh/authorized_keys
+sudo chown -R [username]:[username] /home/[username]/.ssh
 sudo chmod 600 /home/[username]/.ssh/authorized_keys
 sudo sh -c "echo \"[username] ALL=(ALL) NOPASSWD:ALL\" >> /etc/sudoers"
 {% endhighlight %}